What Is Thai Foot Massage

 Sport Recovery and Rehabilitation

 Thai Foot Massage is an effective modality, both in pre and post event physical activity.
 Foot massage can help relax leg muscles and it will also contribute to full-body relaxation and a reduction of stress and anxiety.
 Foot and leg massage will improve flexibility, and alleviate discomfort, caused by lactic acid around your muscles.
 Recovery time between sports practice and events is reduced.
 This helps keep your body in prime condition for the next event, and alleviate issues such as, tight hamstrings, tight quads, shin splints, plantar fasciitis, and ankle and knee joint pain.

 Remedial Foot Massage

 Prolonged standing is linked to heart disease, and other circulatory disorders.
-Thai Reflexology may help prevent those associated health problems including, varicose veins, swelling in the feet and legs, foot problems, joint damage, and pregnancy difficulties.
+Thai Foot Massage may help prevent those associated health problems including, varicose veins, swelling in the feet and legs, foot problems, joint damage, and pregnancy difficulties.

 History of Thai Reflexology

-Thai Reflexology and western Reflexology share the same school of thought that the global anatomy of the human body, can be mapped out on the feet.
-The theory of tracing the body and internal organs on the feet is probably derived from Traditional Chines Medicine (TCM), who also employs a similar mapping network on the ears and hands.
+Thai Foot Massage and western Reflexology share the same school of thought that the global anatomy of the human body, can be mapped out on the feet.
+The theory of tracing the body and internal organs on the feet is probably derived from Traditional Chinese Medicine (TCM), who also employs a similar mapping network on the ears and hands.

-The aim of Thai Reflexology is to stimulate reflex points on the feet, in order to activate the internal organs generally and encourage an unimpeded floe of energy throughout the body using an extensive range of massage techniques.
+The aim of Thai Foot Massage is to stimulate reflex points on the feet, in order to activate the internal organs generally and encourage an unimpeded flow of energy throughout the body using an extensive range of massage techniques.